NESCent/hip_hack_howto/appendix materials/scoping_statements_and_rfps.md

-# Scoping statements and RFPs
+# README file for appendix materials

 ## to do

 See the issue tracker.
 Other information useful for filling out this document is available from the hackathon page from the NESCent bioinformatics program.

   http://informatics.nescent.org/wiki/Main_Page#Hackathons

-## Methods
+The "release date" noted below is the date of the first appearance of an announcement in the indicated mailing list.

-The point here is to get a sample of the open call for participation for each hackathon.
-For the first hackathon, the "open call" was a request for comment with a final sentence inviting people who wanted to participate to contact the organizers.
+## Files

-These open calls were obtained from 2 mailing lists.
-The wg-phyloinformatics mailing list was created for the first hackathon and maintained ever since.
-The yearly digest from 2006 to 2015 was downloaded and searched for subsequent hackathon announcements.
-If no announcement could be found, the evoldir archives were searched instead.
-Announcements were copied and pasted into a stand-alone text documents referenced below by filename.
-The "release date" noted below is the date of the first appearance of an announcement.
+* "announcements" contains messages announcing the events and requesting comments or inviting applications

 ## Phyloinformatics